privacyidea/privacyidea/doc/glossary/index.rst

         various :ref:`authentication_modes`.

    Subscription
+        A subscription for support, warranty and enterprise packaging.

         privacyIDEA is enterprise software.
 Managing lots of authentication devices for lots of users is a task that occurs in a company network. privacyIDEA is licensed under an Open Source license.
 This guarantees, that a company using the Open Source software privacyIDEA can use this software for life.
-In contrast prorpietary software or software-as-a-service (SaaS) can be changed, billed differently or even completely deleted.
+In contrast proprietary software or software-as-a-service (SaaS) can be changed, billed differently or even completely deleted.
         You could not do anything about it.
 The Open Source privacyIDEA is under your control – forever.

         The Open Source license dos not mean that a company has no costs in regards to two factor authentication.
         At least they need to pay the administrator.
         In any case the Open Source license states that this software comes without any warranty.
+        Getting a subscription provides this warranty.
         A company using privacyIDEA needs to be aware of this.

         For the product privacyIDEA we provide the suitable `support <https://netknights.it/en/produkte/privacyidea/>`_ with a defined response time and with fixed costs.